-Improving Business for Irish Potato Aggregators Quality Dairy to Market
+Improving Business for Irish Potato Aggregators in Rwanda

 Rwanda is the sixth largest producer of Irish potatoes in Africa.
 However, its competitiveness is challenged by low quality agro-inputs, poor storage capacity, and weak coordination between farmer groups and potential buyers, according to the Food and Agriculture Organization.
 Consequently, this leads to low yield, high post-harvest losses and, subsequently, low prices on the market.

 However, the difficult situation has turned into a business opportunity for some who are frustrated by the challenges.
 Enias Hangiyaremye (44) is an Irish potato aggregator near Kavumu sector in the western district of Ngororero.
 He started the business in 2014 and it was initially performing well, but, unfortunately, it did not go as well as anticipated due to poor business management, lack of markets, and bad debtors.

 In 2018, Enias engaged with HW to benefit from a series of trainings for aggregators and suppliers.
 Funded by USAID, HW is promoting the production, marketing, and consumption of Irish potatoes together with other value chains – HIB, OFSP, maize, and horticulture – for 560,000 farmers across 10 districts.
 The aims is to increase farmers’ income, improve the nutritional status of women and children, and increase the resilience of agricultural and food systems to a changing climate.